 While everyone has some vata dosha in the mix, if you are primarily vata you are likely tall and thin, light eyed and have dry skin.
 You are energetic and creative but fatigue quickly.
 You are often cold and have poor circulation and sluggish digestion.
 You are also prone to anxiety and worry.
 (You can use this online quiz to help you determine your dominant Ayurvedic dosha.)

-8 Ayurvedic Tips for Finding Balance in the Fall
+8 Ways To Find Balance in the Fall

 If you have been suffering from a bout of the “autumn crazies,” here are some Ayurvedic suggestions that can help you regulate your vata dosha and bring yourself back into balance: